 Response Statement: As an alternative to research participation, you may read an article relevant to psychology and write a short response statement.
 The list of acceptable articles appears below.
-Copies will be made available on the site entitled “Psych 101 Research Exposure” which can be accessed by logging in to Brightspace, and selecting it from your list of classes.
+Copies are available on the site entitled “Psych 101 Research Exposure” which can be accessed by logging in to Brightspace, and selecting it from your list of classes.
 You should receive access to this site by the third week of class.
 The articles are available on that site under Resources, in the Articles folder.
 After reading the article, you should write a 650-word response statement containing your thoughts on and reaction to the article.
 Each response statement is worth one research participation credit.

 If you have trouble with the online form, you may e-mail your response statement directly to the Research Exposure Coordinator, Dr. Levitan at email@example.com.
 Be sure to include your name and to indicate which article you are writing about.
 Either paste your paper into the body of your e-mail or attach a plain-text or Microsoft Word document to your message.
 (Links to online documents such as Microsoft OneDrive or Google Docs will not be accepted.)